Updated March 20, 2023

 Mapping RDBMS to MongoDB

-These drivers are responsible for sending and receiving data in BSON format.
-It stores the data as a BSON Object.
-Encoding to BSON and Decoding to BSON again happens very quickly, and so it’s so efficient.
-Here are a few terms related to MongoDB, which is used while using it.
-Let’s get familiar with that:
+MongoDB works with an extended version of JSON known as BSON (Binary JSON), which is lightweight, traversable, and efficient.
+These drivers are responsible for sending and receiving data in BSON format, which stores the data as a BSON object.
+Encoding to BSON and decoding to BSON again happens quickly, making it efficient.

-- Collection: Its group of MongoDB documents.
-This can be thought similar to a table in RDBMS like Oracle, MySQL.
-This collection doesn’t enforce any structure.
-Hence schema-less MongoDB is so popular.
+- Collection: A group of MongoDB documents that can be thought of as similar to a table in RDBMS like Oracle or MySQL.
+Collections do not enforce any structure, making schema-less MongoDB popular.

-- Document: Document is referred to as a record in MongoDB collection.
+- Document: It refers to a record in a MongoDB collection,

-The picture shown above makes the concepts clear about collections and documents in MongoDB.
+The picture above illustrates the concepts of collections and documents in MongoDB.

-- Field– It is a name-value pair in a document.
-A document has zero or more fields.
-Fields are like columns in relational databases.
+- Field: It is a name-value pair in a document.
+A document can have zero or more fields, which are like columns in relational databases.

 How does MongoDB make working so easy?